bubu93200/MIT/MuseScoreRessources/readme.md

-# explainations on MuseScore installation to develop a plugin
+# Explanations on MuseScore installation to develop a plugin